ELLIEAI7/Cliniscribe/desktop-app/ARCHITECTURE.md

-# Cliniscribe Desktop App Architecture
+# CogniScribe Desktop App Architecture

 ## Overview

-A cross-platform desktop application that bundles all Cliniscribe dependencies into a single installer, eliminating the need for manual Python, Ollama, or FFmpeg installation.
+A cross-platform desktop application that bundles all CogniScribe dependencies into a single installer, eliminating the need for manual Python, Ollama, or FFmpeg installation.

 ## Technology Stack